Navigation: Main | Roland's Ka-tet | Antagonists | Other Characters

 - Meaningful Name: After first seeing a timid Oy approaching the ka-tet, Jake tries to convince him to come closer by saying "Come here, boy!", to which Oy answers, "Oy!"
 The name stuck.

-- Mix-and-Match Critters: He has characteristics of a raccoon, a dog, a badger, and a civet.
+- Mix-and-Match Critters: He has characteristics of a raccoon, a dog, and badger.
 Some of his characteristics (his deftness, agility and the fact that he sleeps with his 'corkscrew' tail wrapped around himself) also make him seem quite feline in nature.
+In official illustrations and fan-art, he's often depicted as looking like a civet◊.

 - Talking Animal: He can't talk in complete sentences, but like all bumblers, Oy has a penchant for mimicry and will often repeat back the last one or two words that someone has spoken to him, in his own adorable way.
 His version of Jake is "Ake", and Roland is "Olan".
 Sometimes he will say something slightly longer like "kiyet ka!" ("Quiet, ka!")